inventory management

 Running out of stock costs you sales.
 Learn how to track low and out-of-stock items in Shopify, set the right thresholds, and use Craftybase to stay ahead with smart alerts and raw material tracking.

-Running low (or completely out) of stock means missed sales, disappointed customers, and a scramble to restock.
-But it is avoidable with the right systems in place.
+Running low (or fully out) of stock means missed sales, disappointed customers, and a scramble to restock under pressure.
+The good news: it is avoidable.
+You just need a system that catches problems before customers do.

-Here’s how to track low and out-of-stock items in Shopify, how to calculate a sensible reorder point, and how Craftybase takes it further if you’re making your own products.
+Here’s how to track low and out-of-stock items in Shopify, how to calculate a sensible reorder point, and how Craftybase takes it a step further if you’re making your own products.

 Why Low Stock Tracking Matters

-Want to see what stockouts are actually costing you?
+Want to see what stockouts are actually costing your business?
 Try our stockout cost calculator.

 What Does “Low Stock” Mean in Shopify?